WillLuong97/Graph-Theory/README.md

 + Iterating over all edges takes O(V^2) time

- - Adjacenct list: is a way to represent a graph as a map from nodes to list of edges.
+ Adjacency list: is a way to represent a graph as a map from nodes to list of edges.
 ```
 Example: A -> [(B,4), (C, 1)]
                B ->  [(C, 6)]